 According to TCM, our body is made up of energy and we have 14 meridians, pathways that carry energy, and these pathways affect the organs in the body.
 Stimulating the end points of these meridians (energy pathways) along with vocalizing what you're experiencing, helps in resolving emotional and physical issues.

-- Recalling a troubling memory or negative emotion/belief etc: Activates some regions in our brain.
+- Recalling a troubling memory or negative emotion/belief etc: Activates some regions in our brain responsible for fight/flight.

-- Stimulating/tapping on acu-points – sends calming signal to emotional brain (amygdala)
+- Stimulating/tapping on acu-points – sends calming signal to the emotional brain (amygdala)

 - Vocalising while tapping – makes our thinking brain active.

 When we’re stressed our thinking brain ( medial prefrontal cortex, MPFC) goes offline.
 Our emotional brain takes over.
 With the help of tapping we can bring our MPFC online again.
 This part of the brain is responsible for executive functions such as observing what’s going on, making predictions and decisions.
 Tapping helps in bringing about a balance between the emotional and thinking brain; helping us regulate our feelings, make rational decisions, calm our body’s alarm response (fight/flight).

 2. Reduction in Hyper-arousal state (Feinstein)